-SAN FRANCISCO (AP) — A California man's long battle to overturn his high-profile terrorism conviction faced a key courtroom test Wednesday.
+SAN FRANCISCO (AP) — A California man's long battle to overturn his high-profile terrorism conviction faces a key courtroom test on Wednesday.

-Lawyers for Hamid Hayat argued that their client's trial attorney was incompetent, failing to uncover evidence they say proves his innocence.
-Federal prosecutors countered that they provided ample evidence of Hayat's guilt during the 2007 trial that the former Lodi cherry packer attended terror-training camps in Pakistan and returned to the United States with plans to launch an attack
+Lawyers for Hamid Hayat will argue that their client's trial attorney was incompetent, failing to uncover evidence they say proves his innocence.
+Federal prosecutors argue in court papers that they provided ample evidence of Hayat's guilt during the 2007 trial that the former Lodi cherry packer attended terror-training camps in Pakistan and returned to the United States with plans to launch an attack

-A federal magistrate judge in Redding, California, presided over the hearing and will issue a written recommendation to a district court judge whether Hayat's terrorism conviction and 24-year prison sentence should be tossed out.
+A federal magistrate judge in Redding, California, is presiding over the hearing and will recommend to a district court judge whether Hayat's terrorism conviction and 24-year prison sentence should be tossed out.

-Hayat was arrested along with his father and three other men connected to a Lodi mosque that federal investigators said served as the center of a Central California terrorist "sleeper cell."
-The 2005 raid generated national attention and raised concerns of a home-grown al-Qaida network hiding in the country's heartland.
+Hayat was arrested along with his father and four other men connected to a Lodi mosque that federal investigators said served as the center of a Central California terrorist "sleeper cell."
+The 2005 raid generated national attention and raised concerns of a home-grown al-Qaida networks hiding in the country's heartland.

 The high-profile investigation and prosecution started with a paid informant's now-discredited claims that he saw high-ranking al-Qaida officials attend a Lodi mosque in the late 1990s.
 After the Sept.
 11, 2001, terrorist attacks, the FBI paid the informant $230,000 over three years to infiltrate the mosque and record conversations with imams and worshippers.